fabioz/startexplorer/README.markdown

 * Linux with KDE
 * Linux with Xfce
 * Linux with LXDE
+* Linux with MATE

 However, even if your system is not listed there, you can still easily configure StartExplorer to work correctly on your system.

 Features
 --------